QuickBlox/q-municate-services-ios/README.md

 QMAuthService also has all methods implemented using BFTasks.

-Sign up user and log's in to Quickblox.
+Sign up user and log's in to Quickblox using Bolts.

 ```objective-c